What is cirrhosis?

 Symptoms may include:

-- Fluid buildup in the belly or abdomen (ascites)
+- Fluid buildup in the belly (ascites)

 - Vomiting blood, often from bleeding in the blood vessels in the food pipe (esophagus)